yuzusaya/AttendEase/README.md

 There are two ways to implement:

+1. Api

-1. Api will be faster since only the required information is returned.
+   Api will be faster since only the required information is returned.

 2. Simulation of user interaction through selenium.

    This method used headless browser to simulate the user interaction.

 # Releases